Zeekb/umascanner/README.md

 ## Step -1: [Optional] Remove my data from the program before running your own

-If you don't want my runner data in your program, before doinging anything delete the `all-runners.csv` file in the `data` folder
+If you don't want my runner data in your program, before doing anything, delete the `all-runners.csv` file in the `data` folder
 I kept it in so people can play with the Analyzer (Described below) without putting in their own screenshots.

 1. Go to the [official Python website](https://www.python.org/downloads/).